From Manufacturing City to Innovative Brainbelt: How Albany Became a Top Contender in the Chip-Making Sector

-Nearby cities in the Albany area specialized in their own manufacturing industries: Cohoes with cotton and knitting; Troy with iron, steel, collars, and cuffs; and Saratoga with paper mills, tanneries, and timber.
+Nearby cities and counties in the Albany area specialized in their own manufacturing industries: Cohoes with cotton and knitting; Troy with iron, steel, collars, and cuffs; and Saratoga County with paper mills, tanneries, and timber.

 Manufacturing began to decline in the Capital Region and the country as a whole during the 1940s, and it continued to drop over the next several decades.
 The loss of manufacturing jobs across the US during the 2000s was substantial - between 2000 and 2010 the country lost more than 5 million manufacturing jobs.
 By 2014, only 5.8% of those living in the Albany-Schenectady-Troy metropolitan area were employed in manufacturing.

 Metropolitan areas like Albany needed to offset that loss with other jobs that paid high salaries like manufacturing did.
 While other rustbelts still struggle to recover from the decline of manufacturing, Albany was able to come out on top.
 Because of its great workforce, the close proximity to major cities like Boston and New York City, and a thriving eductional system, Albany made major gains in the high tech industries.

 The decrease in manufacturing jobs was offset by an increase in technology areas, like chip-making, helping Albany to become the brainbelt it is today.
 Between just 2004 and 2008 over 4,000 jobs in high tech industries were created in the Capital Region.

 Brainbelts encompass a skilled workforce and an advanced system of research universities.
 Brainbelt cities not only benefit the technology sector, but they become magnets for other dynamic companies and intelligent individuals to move in.